-Gorillaz Are Back After 6 Years With Anti-Trump ‘Hallelujah Money’ [Video}
+Gorillaz Are Back After Six Years With Anti-Trump ‘Hallelujah Money’ [Video]

 Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings: How Did The Governor Respond?

 Gorillaz performances are very rare.
-Albarn is in the midst of reforming the Blur and has various solo commitments as an artist.
+Albarn is in the midst of reforming Blur and has various solo commitments as an artist.
 The virtual band has only toured three times.

-Their first tour in 2001 featured the band playing behind a giant projector screen which projected the visual effects and images.
+Their first tour in 2001 featured the band playing behind a giant projector screen that projected the visual effects and images.

 In 2010, Gorillaz returned to perform live at Coachella and Glastonbury.

-Damon Albarn sat down with The Rolling Stone in 2015 and got fans excited by saying he was working on a new Gorillaz record.
+Damon Albarn sat down with Rolling Stone in 2015 and got fans excited by saying he was working on a new Gorillaz record.

 “So far, it’s really fast, and it’s got quite a lot of energy.
 I’ve been stuck on piano, somewhere off Broadway, for years now.
 I want to go somewhere completely opposite of that.”